Larry's At-Home Exercise to Strengthen Weak Upper Legs

 3. Then what are the advantages of Gorilla Walking over other exercises for strengthening the upper legs?

-A: First, no special gear is needed; you can even do Gorilla Walking while wearing flip-flops.
 Second, you can do Gorilla Walking almost anywhere.
 When you're on a business trip or on vacation, you don't need to search for the nearest gym.
-You can do GW in your hotel room.
+You can do Gorilla Walking in your hotel room.

 4. What are the best exercises to complement Gorilla Walking?